NavBernal/CCNA/Day 23 - EtherChannel.md

 ### Layer 3 EtherChannel
 - Specify the range of interfaces you wish to configure using the `int range` command
 - Before using the `channel-group` command, use the `no switchport` command to make them layer 3 routed interfaces
-- Then, configure the ip address on the port channel interface:
+- Then, configure the IP address on the port channel interface:
 	- `int po1`
 	- `ip address 10.0.0.1 255.255.255.252`
 ### Commands